 I’m not sure I can find the words to express the sadness that the Auburn Family are experiencing because of the impending death of the Toomer’s Oak Trees.
+These are the times when we realize the role of tree service springfield il.
 For those of you who are unaware of what I’m speaking of I’ll try to put it in a nutshell for ya.
 Toomer’s Corner is the center of town, right downtown and the corner of campus.
 It’s where 1,000’s of students, alumni, and fans gather after every Auburn victory.
 It’s a place where we celebrate by rolling the tree with toilet paper.
 This age-old tradition is one that is a favorite for many, including my entire family.
 We only live a little over a mile from Toomer’s and after many a victory we race down to Toomer’s commence in the celebration.
 Seeing friends, hugging, hi-fives.
 It’s a great place to be after an Auburn Victory.
 Well, the 2 beautiful oak trees that have seen over 130 years of victories and toilet paper have been vandalized.
 Not only vandalized, but poisoned and have only a 1-2% chance of living.
 This sickens me, so badly that when I drive by Toomer’s everyday, I get tears in my eyes.

 This is great video that I found after I wrote all this.
 It sums it up nicely!